docQodly/docs/docs/concepts/orda/glossary.md

 *	a connection to a database
 *	a set of dataclasses to work with the database

-The database can be a 4D local database (the Main datastore), or a 4D Server database exposed as REST resource (a Remote datastore).
+The database can be a local database (the Main datastore), or a server database exposed as REST resource (a Remote datastore).

 A datastore references only a single database.
 It is, however, possible to open several datastores to access several databases.